bictorv/chaosnet-bridge/NCP.md

 When the NCP receives an EOF or CLS, the user socket is closed.

-The user socket file is removed by the NCP after it is closed.
+The NCP attempts to remove the user socket file after it is closed, to keep the place tidy.

 ### Server opening